 Where We Landed

 This is by no means an exhaustive list of possible tools, nor is it a list of every tool we’ll ever use.
 But it is our current, most trusted list.
-You’ll notice we chose to keep Drupal at the center, because, after all, we are a Drupal shop!
-It’s the core TEN7 tool and should be represented as such.
-We’ve also color coded dual-category items, so it’s clear they’re useful tools in multiple ways.
+We keep a list of all of our tools on our public Notion page.

 What does your company’s tech stack look like?
 What tools are you using that are missing on our list?
-Share your thoughts with us on Twitter; we’re eager to learn what you are doing.
+Share your thoughts with us at [email protected]. we’re eager to learn what you are doing.

 We’re pretty happy with where we’ve landed with our tech stack, and for us, this was an essential exercise to go through.
 We no longer need to question which software to use and when, now that we’ve got this handy reference guide at our fingertips.